« Go to Milford Staff homepage

 - 2006-2009: NSF Postdoctoral Fellow in Polar Regions Research, Woods Hole Oceanographic Institution and University of Delaware

-- Shellfish Aquaculture and Water Quality Management: The use of shellfish and/or seaweed cultivation and harvest to aid in the removal of nitrogen and other nutrients from the coastal environment has been termed “nutrient bioextraction”.
-In addition to research described above documenting water quality improvements provided by shellfish aquaculture, Julie is interested in developing policies that give shellfish growers “credit” for the nutrient removal services they can provide the coastal environment.
-She is a member of the Chesapeake Bay Oyster Best Management Practice Expert Panel that is making recommendations on the inclusion of oysters in Chesapeake Bay’s water quality regulatory process.
-The panel’s first set of recommendations was approved by EPA in December 2016, and the panel process will continue through 2017.
-For more information, see https://oysterrecovery.org/water-quality-improvement/
+- Shellfish aquaculture and water quality management: The use of shellfish and/or seaweed cultivation and harvest to aid in the removal of nitrogen and other nutrients from the coastal environment has been termed “nutrient bioextraction”.
+In addition to documenting water quality improvements provided by shellfish aquaculture, I am interested in contributing to the development of policies that give shellfish growers “credit” for the nutrient removal services they can provide to the coastal environment.
+Since 2015, I have been a member of the Chesapeake Bay Oyster Best Management Practice Expert Panel, which is making a series of recommendations on the inclusion of oysters in Chesapeake Bay’s water quality regulatory process.
+The panel’s first set of recommendations was approved by EPA in December 2016, and the panel plans to release multiple additional recommendations for public comment and programmatic review in 2018.
+See panel recommendations and more information »

-- Scientific Guidance to Environmental Management: Julie has continued work from her previous position with the Long Island Sound Study as part of the Science and Technical Advisory Committee.
-She is also a member of the Connecticut Shellfish Initiative research work group.
+- Scientific guidance to environmental management: I have continued work from my previous position with the Long Island Sound Study as part of the Science and Technical Advisory Committee.
+I also serve on the Connecticut Shellfish Initiative research work group.